 Indian curries have evolved over the centuries.
 Archaeologists have found evidence of curry on the sub-continent as far back as 2000 BCE.
 Over time each region has developed a distinctive use of spices, flavors, and techniques.

 A standard Indian curry contains at least five spices, and it is not uncommon to find dishes made with up to 10 spices.
-Within this post, there are ten different Indian curries!
-Give them a try and see how different each one is.
+The spices used in making an Indian curry vary by region.
+Try the different Indian curries in this post and see how different the flavors can be.

-Thai curries are known for their spicy chili, and at Thai restaurants, customers are often asked if they would like their food mild, medium, or hot.
-I like hot food, and I always order mild.
+Thai curries are known for their spicy chili.
+Thai restaurants typically ask customers if they would like their food mild, medium, or hot.
+I like hot food, and I always order mild spice.
 That is because, in Thai cuisine, hot means HOT!

-Thai curries are made with full fat coconut milk, but light coconut milk can easily be substituted.
+Thai curries tend to be made with full-fat coconut milk, but light coconut milk can easily be substituted.
 To make a curry without coconut milk, you can substitute cashew cream or non-dairy milk (it will not be as creamy).

-Here is a quick breakdown of the five most common Thai curries in the west:
+Here is a quick breakdown of the five most common Thai curries found in the west:

-- Red – By far my favorite style.
+Red – By far my favorite style.
 This curry combines sweet flavor from lemongrass and ginger and spice from chiles.
-(Note, Thai Kitchen is made with fish sauce or anchovy paste.
-Look for VeganKrave instead.)

-- Green - It is made with young green chilies and is generally regarded as the spicier of the three colors.
+Green is made with young green chilies and is generally considered the spicier of the three colors.

-- Massaman – Is similar to Panang.
-However, the peanuts are roasted and the chilies a little spicer.
+Massaman – Is similar to Panang.
+However, the peanuts are roasted, and the chilies are a little spicier.

 In the world of curries, ingredients are easily substituted.
 Here are some suggestions that I am most commonly asked about.

 Rice – If the recipe calls for rice, you can easily use brown rice, white rice, or cauliflower rice.
-Most kinds of rice taste great with curry dishes.
+Basmati rice is perfect with just about every curry recipe.

-Coconut Milk - I like to use full-fat coconut milk for a creamy sauce.
-Lite coconut milk can also be used, but the dish might not be as creamy.
-If using coconut cream, use ⅓ of the overall coconut milk called for in the recipe and substituted the other ⅔rd with water or vegetable broth.
+Coconut Milk – Is a common ingredient in making a creamy vegan curry.
+I always use full-fat coconut milk for the richest sauce possible.
+Lite coconut milk can also be used, but the dish might not be as creamy if you are using coconut cream in place of full-fat coconut milk a common substation ratio is 1/3 coconut milk and 2/3rd water or vegetable broth.